MithunSrinivas28/Level-2-CL-CY-Report/README.md

 # Task 9:Hashing
 ###  What is Hashing?
-Hashing is the process of converting input data (e.g., a password) into a fixed-length, unique hash value using a mathematical function.
-It is one-way, meaning the original input cannot be retrieved from the hash.
-Hashing is commonly used in password security, data integrity, and digital signatures.

-### Why use hashing when its not reversible

-The main purpose of hashing, especially when dealing with passwords or sensitive data, is to ensure security in case of unauthorized access, while still allowing for the verification of that data.
+Hashing is a one way tool which is used to secure passwords and verify them without withdrawing the original data .Hashing refers to the process of generating a fixed-size output from an input of variable size using the mathematical formulas known as hash functions.

 ![hashing](https://raw.githubusercontent.com/MithunSrinivas28/level-2-images/main/level%202%20images/hashing.png)
 ### What I Learned About Hashing
-SHA-256 – A widely used cryptographic hash function that generates a 256-bit fixed-length hash.

-Salting – Adding a random unique value (salt) to passwords before hashing to prevent attacks like rainbow tables.

-PBKDF2 – A hashing method that applies multiple iterations (e.g., 100,000 rounds) to slow down brute-force attacks.
+-I learnt how SHA 256 algorithm works and the math behind it.
+- I learnt why salting is used and how it make the hashing process my secure
+- I implemented a basic hashing script which stores the password of the users
+- I understood that no hashed data is same even though the text might be similar

 ---
 # Task 10:N Map
 I got familiar with kali linux and Basic commands of Nmap.I learnt the importance of SSh and the types of penetration testing.I did scanning of of a target ip and found the open ports and their version

 Ping
-`ping` command is a network utility used to test the **reachability** of a host on an IP network.
-It is commonly used to check if a particular system (device, server, or host) is online and responding to network requests.
+` It is commonly used to check if a particular system (device, server, or host) is online and responding to network requests.

 ![Pasted image 20241023162006](https://github.com/user-attachments/assets/a0bbddcb-3c45-4e1f-9fb5-ad33c79dc073)

   ### SN command

-The `-sn` option is used to perform a **ping scan** (also known as a "no port scan").
-When you use this option, Nmap disables the default port scanning phase and instead focuses on **host discovery**.
-It checks whether the hosts on the network are up (alive) without probing their open ports.
+The `-sn` option is used to perform a **ping scan** (also known as a "no port scan").It checks whether the hosts on the network are up (alive) without probing their open ports.
 ![Pasted image 20241023180758](https://github.com/user-attachments/assets/81e38c11-ff09-464e-b7fc-c8122d0c62c6)